 I spotted this lady while hiking in the hills near Kalaw.
 She was hoeing the ground, and didn’t look up for ages.
 I could see the opportunity for a photo, but it was no good with her looking down at the ground.
 I waited… and got totally left behind by my group.
 Then a guy came past on a motorbike – clearly someone she knew.
 He spotted me standing on the edge of the field with the camera poised and said something which made her laugh – and I got the exact photo I’d been waiting for.

 This fabulous lady is one of the the famous long-necked Padaung tribeswomen.
-From their mid-teens they begin pressing down their collarbones and elongating their necks using brass rings, all in the name of tradition and beauty.
+From their mid-teens Padaung women begin pressing down their collarbones and elongating their necks using brass rings, all in the name of tradition and beauty.
 There’s a fair amount of debate about whether they should really be encouraged to do this sort of physical damage to themselves just for the sake of looks – but there are many things we all do to look beautiful that are extremely questionable, and as a photographer I try not to judge – I just capture.
 And it must be said they do look incredible.

 You’ll have noticed many of the people in these photos have got this strange yellow stuff on their faces.
 This is a traditional paste made out of tree bark called Thanaka.
-It’s used as protection from the sun and also for decoration, as you can see on the little girl above.
+It’s used as protection from the sun and also for decoration, as you can see on the portrait of the little girl above.

-This last image is my absolute favourite from my entire Myanmar trip.
+This last of my Myanmar portraits is my absolute favourite from my entire trip.
 It was taken at a market in a village on the shores of Inle lake, which is in the Shan region.
 The Shan people are known for their colourful turbans, but what caught my eye was not this lady’s headgear, but her incredible face.
 Those deep-etched lines that speak of so much experience and such a life lived, and those ancient, watery eyes, full of so much knowledge.
 I also love how she’s put her hand behind her neck, almost like she’s modelling, even though she’s, I dunno, 150 years old!
 I know I’m getting a bit overly poetic here which I don’t usually do, but I honestly could just look at that face for hours.
 I just wish I’d been able to talk to her beyond a bit of sign language; I bet she’s got some amazing stories.